History of the RCMP

 - New Brunswick

-In August 1950, we added provincial policing duties in British Columbia and Newfoundland and Labrador.
+In August 1950, we added our final 2 provincial policing contracts: British Columbia and Newfoundland and Labrador.
 This left only Ontario and Quebec with their own provincial police forces, which still exist today.

 Our mandate now includes national, federal, provincial, and municipal policing from coast to coast to coast.